ackertyson/dock-ops/README.md

 development, particularly using Docker Compose.
 It includes shorthand for many common development and deployment commands.

-Tab completion is available for base commands and for parameters of many of those commands.
+Tab completion is available for base commands and for parameters of many commands.
 See SHELL COMPLETION and COMMAND EQUIVALENTS sections below.

 But it's not merely about succinctness!
 The coolest feature is arguably that you can configure how `docker-compose` commands are formulated on a per-project